nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. note::
    To simplify pairing the nRF Desktop peripherals with Windows 10 hosts, the peripherals include `Swift Pair`_ payload in the Bluetooth LE advertising data.

+   Some of the nRF Desktop configurations also include `Fast Pair`_ payload in the Bluetooth LE advertising data to simplify pairing the nRF Desktop peripherals with Android hosts.
+   These configurations apply further modifications that are needed to improve the user experience.
+   See :ref:`nrf_desktop_bluetooth_guide_fast_pair` for details.

 The nRF Desktop Bluetooth Central device scans for all bonded peripherals that are not connected.
 The scanning is interrupted when any device connected to the dongle through Bluetooth comes in use.
 Continuing the scanning in such scenario would cause report rate drop.